CancerRxGene/gdsctools/doc/source/quickstart.rst

 .. warning:: :meth:`anova_all` may take a long time to run
     (e.g., 10 minutes, 30 minutes) depending on the number of drugs and features.
 We have a buffering in place.
-If you stop the analysis in the middle, you can start againa and previous ODAF analysis will be retrieved starting the analysis where you previously stopped.
-If this is not what you want, you need to call :meth:`reset_buffer`
+If you stop the analysis in the middle, you can call again :meth:`anova_all` method and previous ODAF analysis will be retrieved starting the analysis where you previously stoped.
+If this is not what you want, you need to call :meth:`~gdsctools.anova.ANOVA.reset_buffer` method.

 The volcano plot here is the same as in the previous section but with more data points.
 The output is the same as in the previous section with more